typst/typst/docs/src/guides/guide-for-latex-users.md

 $ f(x) = (x + 1) / x $
 ```

-[Sub- and superscripts]($func/math.attach) work similarly in Typst and LaTeX.
-Typing
+[Sub- and superscripts]($func/math.attach) in Typst work similarly to LaTeX.
 `{$x^2$}` will produce a superscript, `{$x_2$}` yields a subscript.
 If you want
 to include more than one value in a sub- or superscript, enclose their contents
 in parentheses: `{$x_(a -> epsilon)$}`.

-Just like you can insert variables without typing a `#` or `/`, you can also use
+Since variables in math mode to not need to be preprended with a `#` or a `/`,
-functions "naked":
+you can call functions without using these escape characters:

 ```example
 $ f(x, y) := cases(